smokingpun/smokingpun.github.io/_posts/2014-12-26-redesigning-Vimcasts-the-overview.markdown

 >
 Vimcasts.org is the single best screencast I’ve seen in the past two years.
 They’re very well put together, and cleanly edited.
 David Brady, on the Ruby Rogues podcast

 The bottom line is clear: users like the screencasts.
 Excellent!
-Useful, informative content is what will make users come back to your site and tell their friends and colleagues about your site.
+Useful, informative content is what will make users come back to your site and tell their friends and colleagues about it.

 ###What Vimcasts looks like at the moment